Navigating the Sale of Family-Owned Businesses

 The panel will review these and other key issues:

-- What legal and business issues arise with the acquisition of family-owned businesses?
+- What legal and business issues arise with the purchase and sale of family-owned businesses?

 - What are the key components of a comprehensive due diligence plan for both buyers and sellers?